-We arranged two training days which were Wednesday 18th & Thursday 19th September at the Village Hall which were well attended.
-If anyone feels that they want to have training please let us know using the Contact Form and we will do our best to arrange it.
+If anyone feels that they would like to have similar training, please let us know using the Comment Form and we will do our best to arrange it.

 To use the defibrillator, follow these simple steps: